-- Press the E-Zoom + button on the remote control. - You see a crosshair indicating the center of the zoom-in area. - Use the four "arrow" buttons on the remote control to position the crosshair in the area you want to enlarge. - 3.
+- Press the E-Zoom + button on the remote control.
+You see a crosshair indicating the center of the zoom-in area. - Use the four "arrow" buttons on the remote control to position the crosshair in the area you want to enlarge. - 3.
 Continue pressing the E-Zoom + button to enlarge the selected area up to 4 times. - While the image is enlarged, you can: - Use the arrow buttons to pan about. - Press the E-Zoom button to zoom out. - When you're done, press the ESC button to return to the original size.

-You can use the Aspect button on the remote control to change the aspect (width to height) ratio, depending on the input signal.
+If you're projecting a widescreen format image, you can use the Aspect button on the remote control to change the aspect (width to height) ratio from 4:3.